June 2025 Can't-Miss Events

 June 17

 Celebrate the Grand Ole Opry’s 100th Anniversary with Salem Band.
-Enjoy hits from Johnny Cash, Garth Brooks, Willie Nelson, and more.
-Free admission.
-Pre-concert music: 6:45 p.m.; concert: 7:30 p.m.
+Enjoy hits from legendary country acts, including Johnny Cash, Garth Brooks, Shania Twain, Willie Nelson, and more.
+Free.
+Pre-concert music begins at 6:45 p.m., followed by the concert at 7:30 p.m.

 June 19

 Celebrate Juneteenth at Kernersville's Harmon Park with live music, local food vendors, kid-friendly activities, community vendors, and a spectacular fireworks display.
-Admission is free, and all ages are welcome.
+Free.
 6:30–9 p.m.

 June 20